UCD-GW-Nitrate/npsat_engine/examples/box3D/Readme.md

 - Repeat N times the coordinates that describe the boundary

-# Test 1 (dir_bc01.npsat)
+## Top boundary (Test 1 : dir_bc01.npsat)
-* __Top boundary__.
-This type of boundary is a polygonal area aplied on top (e.g. lake) that has constant head equal to 30 m.
-In the example the polygon consist of 7 vertices.
-Therefore the file has the following format
+ This type of boundary is a polygonal area applied on top (e.g. lake) that has constant head.
+In the example this is set to 30 m, while the polygon consist of 7 vertices.
+The file has the following format
 ```
 1
 TOP 7 30